JetBrains/kotlin-web-site/pages/docs/reference/collection-transformations.md

 If you need to retrieve the collection content in a readable format, use functions that transform the collections to strings: `joinToString()` and `joinTo()`.

-`joinToString()` builds a single String from the collection elements based on the provided arguments.
+`joinToString()` builds a single `String` from the collection elements based on the provided arguments.
 `joinTo()` does the same but appends the result to the given `Appendable` object.

-When called with the default arguments, have the same result as calling `toString()` on the collection: a `String` of elements' string representations separated by commas with spaces.
+When called with the default arguments, the functions return the result similar to calling `toString()` on the collection: a `String` of elements' string representations separated by commas with spaces.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">